-The best place to start searching for specific and ready to use cookiecutter template is Github search.
+The best place to start searching for specific and ready-to-use cookiecutter templates is Github search.
 Just type cookiecutter and you will discover over 4000 related repositories.

-We also recommend you to check related GitHub topics.
+We also recommend you check related GitHub topics.
 For general search use cookiecutter-template.
 For specific topics try to use cookiecutter-yourtopic, like cookiecutter-python or cookiecutter-datascience.
 This is a new GitHub feature, so not all active repositories use it at the moment.

-If you are template developer please add related topics with cookiecutter prefix to you repository.
+If you are a template developer please add related topics with cookiecutter prefix to your repository.
 We believe it will make it more discoverable.
-You are almost not limited in topics amount, use it!
+You are almost not limited in topic amount, use it!